 Here are answers to some common questions grooms ask, when preparing to take the customary Yoruba engagement list items to the bride’s family, as part of the traditional wedding rites:

 When is a Cow Part of the Yoruba Engagement List?

 In addition to the typical Yoruba engagement list (above), one of our readers (Seun) lets us know that in some Yoruba towns and villages, “Yoruba parents of brides can ask the groom’s contributions towards the traditional wedding reception catering (food and drinks), to support the cost of feeding the guests”.

-So, Seun continues: “Typical additional items include a cow, a bag of rice, a keg of palm-wine and vegetable oil.
-The reason for these is to have the groom share in the catering bill at the traditional engagement or reception so that as the groom provides the cow to be used (for meat), the in-laws would provide the remaining catering/ food items”.
+Seun continues: “Typical additional items include a cow, a bag of rice, a keg of palm-wine and vegetable oil.
+The reason for these is to have the groom share in the catering cost for his Yoruba traditional engagement or reception party.
+Usually, the groom provides the cow (to be cooked for meat), his in-laws (bride’s family) would provide the remaining catering/ food items”.

-Is Cash Accepted (by Groom) For Any Items Not Presented in Case Groom Could Not Purchase All Listed Items in the Yoruba Engagement List?
+Is Cash Accepted (from a Groom) For Items That Are Not Presented in Case Groom Could Not Purchase All Listed Items in the Yoruba Engagement List?

-Is it Wrong for a Groom to Visit His Yoruba In-laws without Taking Gifts?
+Is it Wrong for a Groom to Visit His Yoruba In-laws without Taking Bringing Along Gifts?

 Answer: In Yoruba culture, it’s in bad taste for a groom to go empty-handed to officially meet his in-laws.
 (This is also same in other Nigerian culture, like with the Igbo and Edo marriage customs).